gristlabs/grist-help/help/en/docs/col-refs.md

 ## Creating a two-way Reference

-By default, new reference columns are created as a one-way reference, meaning that the reference is only shown in a single column in the table you have added it in.
-Grist also allows you to configure a reference column as a two-way reference, meaning that the reference will be shown in the column you initially added in the source table and as a reverse reference column in the referenced table.
+By default, new reference columns are created as one-way references, meaning that the references are only shown in a single column in the table you have added it in.
+Grist also allows you to configure a reference column with two-way references, meaning that the references will be shown in the column you initially added in the source table and in a reverse reference column in the referenced table.

 For example, we can make the existing reference column, **Client**, a two-way reference.
 Under the 'Column' tab of the Creator Panel, select 'Add two-way reference'.

 *![two-way-ref](images/columns/two-way-ref.png)*

-This creates a reference column in the referenced table, *Clients*.
+This creates a reverse reference column in the referenced table, *Clients*.
 Because there could be multiple projects for a single client, the **Projects** column is a [Reference List](col-types.md#reference-list-columns).
-An update made in one reference column will be reflected in the other.
+An update made in a reference column will be reflected in the corresponding reverse reference column.

 *![two-way-ref-2](images/columns/two-way-ref-2.png)*